GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 - If you already have reporting functionality in your site, migrate to v1 but keep using v0 simultaneously for some time.
 Make sure to set the `Reporting-Endpoint` header on **all responses** that might generate reports.
 - If you're adding reporting functionality to your site just now, use only v1, except if you need Network Error Logging.
 - If you're maintaining an endpoint service or are operating your own, expect more traffic with as you or external developers migrate to v1.
-- Check out the new API in action on this [demo site](https://reporting-api-demo.glitch.me), and the [resulting reports](https://reports-endpoint.glitch.me/).
+- Check out the new API in action on this [demo site](https://reporting-api-demo.glitch.me) and see the [demo code](https://glitch.com/edit/#!/reporting-api-demo).

 {% endBanner %}